awsdocs/aws-deep-learning-amis/doc_source/deep-learning-containers-eks-tutorials-cpu-inference.md

    $ kubectl -n ${NAMESPACE} apply -f secret.yaml
    ```

 1. In this example, you will clone the [tensorflow\-serving](https://github.com/tensorflow/serving/) repository and sync a pretrained model to an S3 bucket\.
 The following sample names the bucket `tensorflow-serving-models`\.
-It also syncs a saved models to an S3 bucket called `saved_model_half_plus_two_cpu`\.
+It also syncs a saved models to an S3 bucket called `saved_model_half_plus_two`\.

    ```
    $ git clone https://github.com/tensorflow/serving/